kae3g/grainkae3g/grainstore/grain6pbc-org/grainutils/personal-notes.md

 **Application to grain6pbc 14 Repos**:
 Each zodiac sign embodies both PLACE and BODY - our repos should embody both FUNCTION (place) and ESSENCE (body part/energy).
 The 12 zodiac + Rahu + Ketu = complete cosmic/code architecture.

+## Ken Wheeler Fashion
+- Ken Wheeler looks so cool with a hat!